 Conclusion

 Now that you're armed with this knowledge, step outside and put your skills to the test!
 Explore your local parks, gardens, or forests and see how many different types of simple and compound leaves you can identify.
 Share your discoveries with friends and family and inspire them to appreciate the wonders of botany.
-Consider documenting your findings through photographs or sketches, and contribute to citizen science projects that track plant distribution and diversity.
+In practice, consider documenting your findings through photographs or sketches, and contribute to citizen science projects that track plant distribution and diversity.
 The world of leaves is waiting to be explored!